-Think of your exhibit like a billboard on a freeway.
-Attendees are driving down the aisle at 70 miles per hour.
 The first thing your exhibit must do is grab their attention and force them to look at it.
 Effective ways to make your exhibit more visible include using color in your exhibit property, carpet and images, using lighting to draw attention to product displays or imagery, larger imagery that is relevant to the audience, using motion or things that blink or flash, and using technology such as flat panels, video walls and interactive touch screens.

-Once they look, your exhibit must quickly and visually answer the questions of 1) what do you do?, 2) why should they care?, and 3) who are you?
-Next, your exhibit must be easy-to-enter, navigate and exit.
-Finally, your exhibit should reinforce your brand identity.
+Your exhibit must quickly and visually answer the questions:

+- 1) what do you do?

+- 2) why should they care?

+- 3) who are you?

+Your exhibit must be easy-to-enter, navigate and exit, and reinforce your brand identity.

-EXERCISE: Set up or look at a picture of your exhibit and assess how well it's addressing these factors.
+EXERCISE: Setup or look at a picture of your exhibit and assess how well it's addressing these factors.
 If it's weak in any of these areas, consider making changes before the show.